-The Programme Monitoring and Coordinating Unit (PMCU) of the Ministry of Housing and Urban Development implements the ‘Neighbourhood Upgrade Programme’ (NUP), a US$50M Loan Programme Agreement between the Inter-American Development Bank (IADB) and the Government of the Republic of Trinidad and Tobago (GORTT).
+The Programme Monitoring, Coordinating and Evaluation Unit (PMCEU) of the Ministry of Housing and Urban Development implements the ‘Neighbourhood Upgrade Programme’ (NUP), a US$50M Loan Programme Agreement between the Inter-American Development Bank (IADB) and the Government of the Republic of Trinidad and Tobago (GORTT).

 The NUP’s objective has been to improve the living and housing conditions of low and middle income persons through infrastructural upgrades of squatter settlements, providing home improvement subsidies and facilitating incremental construction or purchase of affordable quality housing.